melontini/bootloader-unlock-wall-of-shame/brands/motorola/README.md

 - Verdict: **⛔ Avoid!**

+> [!NOTE]
+> This page does NOT cover the MOTOTRBO or APX, as these are made by Motorola Solutions, which is not related in any way to Motorola Mobility.
+Nothing is known about unlocking on Solutions devices.

 To start off, to unlock your bootloader you have to submit a request on their website, which is pretty bad on its own (*wink* [Huawei](/brands/huawei/README.md)).

 In addition, [this forum post][Old devices ineligible] says that once a device passes a certain age (the age not being specified), the device becomes ineligible.